Ode to Mrs. Stacey Thomas

 Targeted.

-money from Mrs. Thomas until she had none left.
-She could have lost
+siphoning money from Mrs. Thomas until she had none left.
+She could’ve lost her

-her home and most of what was in it.
-Fortunately, the break finally
+home and most of what was in it.
+Fortunately, the break finally came when Mr.

-righteously refused to cash the check.
-We can just about envision the
+The teller righteously refused to cash the check.
+We can just about imagine the

 expression on his face when that happened.
-It is very likely he tried
+It’s very likely he tried to coerce

-to intimidate the clerk as he did the 88-year old woman.
-But the
+the clerk as he did the 88-year old woman.
+But the teller wasn’t buying.
+In his

 Judgment Day